Signed in as:

 Juliana Nkrumah AM founded AWAU with the aim of providing African women with a forum with the capacity to influence decision makers about what matters to African women.
 She has led campaigns and conducted research with national and international impact across a range of social justice areas including Female Genital Mutilation (FGM) and strategies used in multicultural policing.
 Her work has resulted in the development of best-practice models and policy change.

 Faduma Geddi has over 10 years experience working with young people, women and refugees from African communities with a focus on health, education and social participation.
-She is also the Vice-President of the Horn Africa Relief and Development Agency (HARDA).
 Faduma's participation with women and communities of African descent ensure access to support and services often hidden to these populations.
 Faduma is very passionate about women’s participation and addressing issues of disadvantage.

 Dr Virginia Mapedzahama, PhD is a research leader with diverse experience in the public, NGO and academic sectors.
 Her research focuses on understanding the meanings attached to this difference and its implications for those assigned difference.
 Her expertise includes new African diaspora in Australia, race and ethnic studies and cross-cultural identities She has extensive experience in social research methods and methodology (including survey research and various qualitative research methods).